matpompili/flarum-imgur-upload/README.md

 ## Configuration

 Since **flarum-imgur-upload** uses Imgur API to upload your images, you will need an Imgur Client ID.
 To get one simply register to the [Imgur](https://imgur.com/) website, and register an application [here](https://api.imgur.com/oauth2/addclient).
-You need to choose a name for your application (e.g. My Forum), and select *OAuth 2 authorization without a callback URL*.
+You need to choose a name for your application (e.g. My Forum), and select *Anonymous usage without user authorization*.
+If the form requires you to set an *Authorization callback URL*, that's a bug.
+Select *OAuth 2 authorization without a callback URL* to avoid that, or play with the radio buttons a bit.

 Once your application has been registered, your Client ID will be available [here](https://imgur.com/account/settings/apps).
-Simply put it in the configuration of the extension, in your admin page.
+Put it in the configuration of the extension, in your admin page.

 ## Credits